 North Mankato is a somewhat small city located in the state of Minnesota.
 With a population of 13,529 people and three constituent neighborhoods, North Mankato is the 77th largest community in Minnesota.

 Unlike some cities, North Mankato isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in North Mankato are a mix of both white- and blue-collar jobs.
-Overall, North Mankato is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in North Mankato who work in office and administrative support (14.33%), sales jobs (11.26%), and management occupations (8.98%).
+Overall, North Mankato is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in North Mankato who work in office and administrative support (14.04%), sales jobs (11.97%), and management occupations (9.61%).

-The population of North Mankato is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.71% of adults in North Mankato have a bachelor's degree or even advanced degree.
+The citizens of North Mankato are very well educated compared to the average community in the nation: 36.77% of adults in North Mankato have a bachelor's degree or even advanced degree.

 The people who call North Mankato home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Mankato residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Mankato include Norwegian, Irish, Swedish, and English.

 The most common language spoken in North Mankato is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Spanish.